 The sad truth is that most stock brokers are sales people.
-While they have a more glamorous name, their profession is sales: selling you (the investor) on a product so that they can get paid.
+While they have a more glamorous name, their profession is sales: selling investors like you on a product so they can get paid.
 And just like used-car salesmen, stock brokers have been known to make up a few stories every now and then.
-Here are a few “key phrases” to pay attention to so that you can avoid just being another commission.
+Here are a few key phrases to pay attention to so that you can avoid just being another commission.

 “This is a great fund!”

 When a stock broker is selling you on a mutual fund, you should make sure that it matches what you’re looking for in a fund.
-Also, ask the broker for similar funds or ETFs, and why they think the fund their recommending is the best.
-A good stock broker will present you will a category to invest in (such as large cap funds), and then usually highlight the top 3-5 funds, with regard to return and fees.
+Also, ask the broker for similar funds or ETFs, and why they think the fund they’re recommending is the best.
+A good stock broker will present you will a category to invest in (such as large cap funds), and then usually highlight the top three to five funds, with regard to return and fees.

 “This is a perfect investment for you!”

-Most stock brokers aren’t financial planners, so unless they’ve evaluated your entire portfolio (including employer retirement accounts), talked to you about your goals, and looked at your total estate plan, they really can’t say that this investment is perfect for you.
+Most stock brokers aren’t financial planners, so unless they’ve evaluated your entire portfolio, talked to you about your goals, and looked at your total estate plan, they really can’t say that this investment is perfect for you.

 Once again, make sure the investment really matches your needs.
 Many entry-level brokers are simply given a list of investment products to sell, and they just pitch them to you.
 They could be stocks, mutual funds, even annuities.
 Do your own research before committing to anything!